barvian/thesis/paper.md

 ## Testing

 After the application was complete, user testing was conducted to measure its perceived usefulness and ease of use.
 Participants were solicited from North Central College's PSY 100 participant pool via the online research credit management system, SONA.
-Two sessions of 4 participants were needed with no further prerequisites for participation.
+Two sessions of 4 participants -- 8 participants total -- were needed with no further prerequisites for participation.
 Participants received 1 research credit in exchange for their participation in the study.

 ### Method

 These studies were carried out with a single researcher in an individualized – rather than traditional focus group – format.
 Participants were assigned a 15-minute block within the study’s allocated time so that each participant could receive equal attention from the researcher.
 All participants were first given an [informed consent form](/public/informed-consent.pdf){:target="_blank"} and a brief description of the application they’d be testing.
 They were then assigned an identification number and given an iPhone (provided by the researcher) with the thesis’ application pre-installed.
 They were asked to first interact with the application naturally without a specific goal in mind.
+Afterwards, they were prompted verbally to act out a variety of scenarios:

+1. You go to bed at 10:00 p.m. and want to be reminded to reflect then
+1. You’re feeling really stressed and you want to relax but don’t have much time
+1. You forgot how you’re supposed to use each of the tabs
+1. Something good just happened to you and you want to write it down
+1. You notice self-talk patterns and want to read more about them
+1. You wake up at different times every day so you don’t want to be reminded to relax
+1. You woke up in a good mood but you want to relax for just a little bit
+	1. You want to look at something different

-Afterwards, they were asked to perform a variety of tasks with the application, such as “write a reflection” or “change the relaxation reminder time”.
-Participants were encouraged to voice any suggestions, criticisms, or other feedback during this time, all of which were compiled and selectively incorporated into the application after the studies were complete.
+Participants were encouraged to work through these tasks at their own pace, and none took longer than the 15 minute session.
+They were invited to voice any suggestions, criticisms, or other feedback during this time, all of which were compiled and selectively incorporated into the application after the studies were complete.
 At the end of the study, participants were encouraged to ask any final questions or voice final concerns before being given a full explanation of the application and its intended use and audience.
 Before leaving, they were thanked for their participation and given a final [debriefing form](/public/debriefing.pdf){:target="_blank"}.

 ### Results